swent-epfl/public/exam/README.md

 **3. Note that the published slides are incomplete on purpose.** Some answers exist only in the videos and have been removed from the PDFs.
 If you revise from slides alone you will have gaps.
 Formulating your own answers based on what is said in the lectures and then going back to them to understand where you made a mistake is a fundamental technique for consolidating knowledge.

-**4. Take the mock exams under real conditions.** Don't just skim them.
+**4. Solve the exam practice sets under real conditions.** Don't just skim them.
 See more details below.

 **5. Bring your questions to the plenaries.** They exist to answer them.
 There are four: Mon 7-Sep, Fri 11-Sep, Mon 14-Sep and Fri 18-Sep.